-For each type of business to be successful, it is absolutely crucial to have a reliable information for the market and customer characteristics.
+For each type of business to be successful, it is absolutely crucial to have reliable information for the market and customer characteristics.
 This is where intensive research methods and data collection tools come to make it possible.

 What is Primary data?
 Sources, Advantages, and Disadvantages.

-Primary data is information collected directly from the first-hand experience.
+Primary data is information collected directly from first-hand experience.
 This is the information that you gather for the purpose of a particular research project.

 Primary data collection is a direct approach that is tailored to specific company needs.
-It can be a long process but does provide an important first-hand information in many business cases.
+It can be a long process but does provide important first-hand information in many business cases.

 Most popular examples of primary data sources are: